 With the no annual fee AMEX SimplyCash Plus card, you get:

-- 5% cash back at office supply stores in the US and on your US wireless phone bill (up to $50,000 in purchases per calendar year)
+- 5% cash back at office supply stores in the US and on your US wireless phone bill (up to $50,000 in purchases per calendar year); then 1%

-- 3% cash back on eligible purchases (up to $50,000 in purchases per calendar year) in one of the categories of your choice, including US purchases for advertising in select media
+- 3% cash back on eligible purchases (up to $50,000 in purchases per calendar year) in one of the categories of your choice, including US purchases for advertising in select media; then 1%

 - The ability to “buy above your credit limit”